End Violence Against Women

 One in three women will be impacted by sexual or physical violence in their lifetime

-Violence against women and girls is the most widespread human rights violation in the world.
-1 in 3 women experiences violence or abuse in her lifetime.
+Violence against women and girls is one of the most widespread human rights violations in the world with 1 in 3 women experiencing sexual or physical violence in their lifetime.

-Intimate partner violence does not discriminate, and it can affect anyone; regardless of income, race, ethnicity, sexual orientation, gender, or religion.
+Intimate partner violence does not discriminate, and can affect anyone; regardless of gender, ethnicity, sexual orientation, income or religion.
 What’s more, domestic violence has historically been a taboo subject.

-Since 2004, with the Avon Foundation for Women, we've contributed more than US$80 million globally to support awareness, education and the development and implementation of prevention and direct service programmes.
+Since 2004 we’ve contributed more than US$91 million globally to support awareness, education and the development and implementation of prevention and direct service programmes.
+Collaborating with NGOs around the world to help end violence against women and girls.

 Gender-Based Violence Protocol for employees

-Our Gender-Based Violence (GBV) Protocol builds on our commitment to those affected by gender-based violence.
-We believe that no associate should be held back due to experiencing gender-based violence.
-If one of our employees is experiencing domestic violence, our message is that we're here for you.
+Our Gender-Based Violence (GBV) protocol builds on our commitment to those affected by GBV.
+We believe that no associate should be held back due to experiencing GBV.
+If one of our employees is experiencing DV, our message is that we’re here for you.

-We’re committed to raising awareness of gender-based violence, so that all associates have an awareness of what gender-based violence is and where to seek support.
-Further, we stand against all discrimination against survivors of gender-based violence, including existing employment and career development.
+We’re committed to raising awareness of GBV, so that all associates have access to support, resources and education.
+Further, we stand against all discrimination against survivors of GBV, including existing employment and career development.

 #SpeakOut: Resources and information